mtlynch/mtlynch.io/content/retrospectives/2022/10/index.md

 ## Testing assembled devices

 After we build devices, we currently test them by hand to make sure that all the functionality works.

-Our test setup is pretty slow and complicated.
+Our current test setup is slow, complicated, and would be difficult to hand over to a manufacturer.
 It requires the tester to plug the newly built TinyPilot into a target computer, then control the TinyPilot from the web browser of a second computer.
 The tester then has to wait for the TinyPilot to boot up, then verify that it's capturing the target computer's display and accurately forwarding keyboard and mouse input.

 {{<img src="current-test-setup.png" maxWidth="600px" alt="Hand-drawn sketch of our current test setup" caption="TinyPilot's current QA process requires two laptops and nontrivial cable connections." hasBorder="true">}}

 It's been on our list to automate this process, but automating it requires hardware engineering resources, and that's currently our scarcest resource.

-Writing this out, I'm realizing we could solve this with commodity hardware.
+Writing this out, I'm realizing we could solve this with commodity hardware and only software engineering resources.
 We should be able to make a TinyPilot testing machine with a Raspberry Pi.

 A Raspberry Pi has HDMI output and USB input.
-Test runner can make sure the TinyPilot is capturing video from the test Raspberry Pi and verify that when it tells the TinyPilot to send a keystroke, the Pi receives the same keystroke through its USB input from the TinyPilot.
+We can program a Raspberry Pi to act as a test runner, making sure the TinyPilot is capturing video from the Pi's HDMI output.
+The Pi could verify that when it tells the TinyPilot to send a keystroke, the Pi receives the same keystroke through its USB input from the TinyPilot.
 This test would give us confidence that everything is connected and working correctly in the newly-built Voyager 2.

 {{<img src="proposed-test-setup.png" maxWidth="600px" alt="Hand-drawn sketch of a potential simplified test setup" caption="We could likely automate our Voyager 2 QA process by connecting it to a Raspberry Pi with some custom scripts." hasBorder="true">}}

+At that point, we'd just need an external indicator on the test device that declares whether the TinyPilot Voyager 2 passed verification.
+That should be a simple enough test setup that we could hand the Pi and network switch to the manufacturer and teach them how to do testing on their end.

 This is a good example of a task where thinking about how to outsource it creates benefits even if we end up not outsourcing it.

 ## Packing and shipping customer orders

 Of all the parts of our workflow, order fulfillment is the one that would be easiest to outsource at this point.

 We always have a queue of ready-to-ship boxes, so we could hand those to a 3PL vendor instead of keeping them at our office.

 {{<img src="ready-to-ship.jpg" caption="We keep pre-assembled Voyager 2 devices in ready-to-ship boxes at our office." alt="Photo of Voyager 2 in cardboard shipping box" maxWidth="500px">}}

-The benefit is that our already flexible hours become more flexible.
-Currently, we staff the TinyPilot office six days per week.
+The benefit of outsourcing fulfillment is that our already flexible hours become more flexible.
+Currently, we staff the TinyPilot office six days per week for a few hours per day.
 If we have a 3PL vendor, nobody needs to be at the office on any particular day as long as we're assembling enough devices to keep orders flowing.

 We'd free up physical space in our office, as boxes and packing material eat up a lot of real estate in our small office.